Proverbs and the Playfulness of God

 which you made for the sport of it.
 (Ps 104:27)

-Throughout ancient tradition, including biblical, Leviathan, the Canaanite monster, is a figure of terror, certainly no use to humanity, rather, a threat: but here the psalmist suggests, God created it for fun![v]
-Which leads me on to think of all those other beasts that God celebrates in Job 39 to 41—none of them, apart from the warhorse, is of the slightest apparent use to human beings, and many of them are very dangerous.
+Throughout ancient tradition, including biblical tradition, Leviathan, the Canaanite monster, is a figure of terror, certainly no use to humanity, rather, a threat: but here the psalmist suggests that God created it for fun![v]
+Which leads me on to think of all those other beasts that God celebrates in Job 39 to 41—none of them, apart from the warhorse, is of the slightest apparent use to humanity, and many of them are evidently very dangerous.
 What they have in common, however, including the warhorse, is that they are all, in their different ways, spectacular.
 Apparently, as Amy Dillard puts it, “the creator loves pizzazz.”[vi]
 And pizzazz, of course, is fun.
 Pizzazz means play!

 A lovely illustration of this is, I believe, offered by the book of Job, especially at its conclusion.
 Job has been a good man throughout, and he has discovered (as many have) that bad things happen to good people, including him.
 He has complained to God, and has received a revelation which, while justifying his action in complaining, has also led him to “recant” or “dissolve” the complaint itself (42.6).[vii]
 (I think the word we would use would be “withdraw”).
 At the end of the story, all Job’s good things are restored, and far more.
 But things do not go on entirely as before, for Job himself has changed.
 The old Job, before the catastrophe, was very serious, and very pious.
 He even offered sacrifices for his sons just in case they had sinned!
 (1.5).
 The new Job has as many children as the old —seven sons and three daughters—something which in itself surely shows a generous measure of faith and hope, since he is living in a universe in which, as he now knows, even piety cannot protect him or his family.
 Surprisingly, we are told his daughters’ names, although we are not told the names of his sons.
 His daughters are all named after cosmetics: Dove, Cinnamon, and Eye-Shadow.
 What is more, they are to inherit equally with Job’s sons—something contrary to Israelite law, according to which daughters could only inherit if there were no sons (Num.
 27:1-8).
 Why?
 We are offered no explanation, beyond the fact that the daughters are gorgeous: “in all the land there were no women so beautiful as Job’s daughters” (42:15).
 What shall we say to this frivolous ending to a book whose overall content cannot at all be described as frivolous?
 We might be struck by an increasing sense of justice in this man who was treated with horrible injustice.
 And that might explain the girls’ inheritances.
 But it hardly explains the frivolity of their names.
 The only explanation I can see is that Job’s experience has taught him how to have fun—how to play.